SiFTW/MitchellLabWebsite/content/home/hero.md

 #  label = 'Contact for an informal chat prior to applying.'
 +++

-**The Mitchell group is hiring**
+**The Mitchell Lab is hiring**

 Come and work on tackling cancer with systems biology, in the beautiful and diverse city of Brighton.
-We're currently hiring multiple postdocs, both entirely computational and 50/50 wet/dry lab.
+We're currently hiring multiple postdocs:
+2 x entirely computational,
+1x 50/50 wet and dry lab.